 Lifestyle Change Is Part of Hiking Preparation

-To prepare for a long trek, it is important that your body is in good health.
+To prepare for a long trek, your body must be in good health.
 This involves several aspects:

 Remove or quit your bad habits